 Who’s buying this stuff?
 And why?
 And how do they know WHAT to buy?

-It’s also incredibly overwhelming to try to make heads or tails out of any of it – one person tells you this, but someone else will tell you something entirely different.
-And none of it makes sense – who knew you needed a full chemistry and anatomy background for this stuff?!
-And those labels.
+It’s also incredibly overwhelming trying to make heads or tails out of any of it – one person tells you this, but someone else will tell you something entirely different.

 …take this this supplement with that one, but not with this one.
 And only take it on Tuesdays, but not if it’s sunny out.
 And users should not wear blue, because giraffes have spots.